Tebs-Lab/apis-in-python-4-session/01-package-management-web-requests/05-exercise-ahole-calculator.md

 Save each individual judgement vote summary to a file.
 Devise a scheme for naming the files and ensure a specific folder exists (or create one) to hold each new file.

+## Tips For Getting Started

+* Break the task into smaller chunks...
+    * First get all the posts from /r/AmITheAsshole
+    * Examine the response JSON to figure out what you need (all the top level URLs!)
+    * Figure out how to loop over them
+    * Consider starting with just the first post URL and...
+        * Figure out where the comments are, and therefore how to loop over them
+        * Search for the relevant pieces of text in each comment
+        * Tally them somehow
+    * Report the results!

+Use your debugger and breakpoints to see the data mid-session.

 ### Helpful Resources

 Reddit provides this data in a textual format called JavaScript Object Format (JSON).
 This format is ubiquitous on the web for a variety of reasons.
 Although we use built in tools to parse this JSON formatted data into a deeply nested Python dictionary, you may still want to read this [overview of using the JSON format in Python](https://realpython.com/python-json/).